zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

 Blades can display buttons that are docked at the base of the blade.
 The following code demonstrates how to add buttons to the blade.

-1. Add an `ActionBar` element in your PDL template.
+1. Add an `ActionBar` element in the PDL template.
 The `ActionBar` is docked to the bottom of the blade and contains buttons, as in the following example.

     ```xml
     <TemplateBlade